billkarsh/SpikeGLX/Markdown/OBXTab_Help.md

 ## XA Analog Channels

 Edit directly in the table cell by specifying a channel list, just as you do for saved channels.
-E.g. 0:3,7.
+E.g., 0:3,7.

 Each OneBox can record from up to 12 16-bit analog channels.